The Great Gallery Beyond: CSUN Art Alumnae in the Public Sphere

-Baca, who earned both her BFA and MFA at CSUN, is perhaps best known for the Great Wall of Los Angeles, which employed over 400 youths and family members from disparate social and economic backgrounds to complete an epic mural depicting the often silenced and distorted history of ethnic peoples in California.
+Baca, who earned both her Bachelor’s and Master’s degrees in Art at CSUN, is perhaps best known for the Great Wall of Los Angeles, which employed over 400 youths and family members from disparate social and economic backgrounds to complete an epic mural depicting the often silenced and distorted history of ethnic peoples in California.
 The mural, completed over five summers, occupies one half mile of the San Fernando Valley’s Tujunga Wash flood control channel, a tributary of the same L.A.
 River where Cortez’s Tzolk’in was sited.
 The placement is not coincidental.
 The river cuts through L.A. neighborhoods in all their varied demography and geography, a physical and metaphorical link that binds Los Angeles’s diverse populations.
 Such placement makes the art accessible but exposes it to damage—elemental and intentional—requiring phases of restoration over intervening decades.
 SPARC manages all expenses and labor and routinely applies for grant funding to maintain Baca’s work.

 While the Great Wall is Baca’s best-known work, her most widely viewed is more likely Hitting the Wall.
 The mural, commissioned by the 1984 Olympic Summer Games in Los Angeles and painted on an I-110 underpass near the 4th Street exit, celebrates the debut that year of women in Olympic marathon competition.
 For the better part of four decades the mural was a staple of freeway commutes through the downtown Los Angeles corridor.
 A lean runner—muscular, powerful, and unmistakably female—extends her arms like wings as she appears to burst through the freeway wall, sending pieces of masonry flying as she snaps a cable finish line.
 It is stylistically resonant with classic Mexican mural art, including a traditional glaze that made light appear to emanate from the masonry.
 The runner’s skin tone and facial features leave ethnic and racial identity to the viewer’s interpretation, allowing women from many backgrounds to see themselves breaking their own barriers.
 Behind her, golden light bathes a downtown cityscape with a group of women following at her heels.